kareem1925/starter-hugo-academic/content/authors/admin/_index.md

 </div>
 <br/>
 <div style="text-align: justify">
 Right now, I'm involved in developing a quantum photonic simulator called <a href="https://piquasso.com/" target="_blank">Piquasso</a>, I'm mostly interested in quantum feature maps and their profound implications on quantum varitional circuits, and I'm open to collaborate.
+Moreover, I'm looking to further my industrial experience in computer vision.
 </div>
 Below, you can download my resume and on the left you will find my social media accounts.